 NJD was charged with driving under the influence (DUI) after she veered her vehicle into three parked cars on a residential road, causing damage to a fourth.
-Police charged NJD after a number of witnesses claimed that NJD appeared to be affected by drugs or alcohol.
+Police charged NJD after a number of witnesses claimed that NJD appeared to be under the effect of drugs or alcohol.

-If you are facing drug charges, contact O’Brien Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.
+If you are facing drug charges, contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the drug defence lawyers in our Sydney office.